renderghost/tailgunner-chrome-extension/README.md

-# Tailgunner - Tailwind CSS Breakpoint Helper
+# Tailgunner for Tailwind - Tailwind CSS Breakpoint Helper

 A lightweight Chrome extension that displays your current viewport size and corresponding Tailwind CSS breakpoint in real-time.